ogradyc01/GoldenCheetah/Side-Bar_Rides-view.md

 ## Calendar

-The calendar allows monthly "scrolling" through your data.
-Days for which rides exist, are colored as defined in in the preferences `Options->Data Fields->Notes Keywords`.
+The calendar allows to select the ride, you want to investigate by "clicking on it", as well as monthly "scrolling" through your data.
+Days for which rides exist, are colored as defined preferences `Options->Data Fields->Notes Keywords`.

 ## Rides